hiddentao/react-native-advanced-forms/README.md

 </Form>
 ```

-There is a fully working example of a custom component (a dropdown using [react-native-modal-filter-picker](https://github.com/hiddentao/react-native-modal-filter-picker)) in the [demo app](https://github.com/hiddentao/react-native-advanced-forms/tree/master/demo).
+_Note: There is a working example of a custom component (a dropdown using [react-native-modal-filter-picker](https://github.com/hiddentao/react-native-modal-filter-picker)) in the `demo` folder._

 ## Auto-scrolling to fields (ScrollView)